- Code GEND2036

-The prescribed reading for this course will be available in a reading brick.
-It will include texts from the disciplines of sociology, anthropology, history, public health, social medicine and gender studies.
+The prescribed reading for this course will be available on wattle.
+It will include texts from the disciplines of sociology, anthropology, history, critical public health, social medicine and gender studies.

 Tuition fees are for the academic year indicated at the top of the page.

 If you have been offered a Commonwealth supported place, your fees are set by the Australian Government for each course.
 At ANU 1 EFTSL is 48 units (normally 8 x 6-unit courses).
 More information about your student contribution amount for each course at Fees.

 If you are a domestic graduate coursework student with a Domestic Tuition Fee (DTF) place or international student you will be required to pay course tuition fees (see below).
 Course tuition fees are indexed annually.
 Further information for domestic and international students about tuition and other fees can be found at Fees.